Near-Linear Time Constant-Factor Approximation Algorithm for Branch-Decomposition of Planar Graphs: time algorithm

-The computation of $\upDDG(S)$ and $\lowDDG(S)$ in Lemma~\ref{lem-ddg} (implicitly) uses a linear time algorithm by Thorup \cite{T99} for the single shortest path problem in graphs with integer edge weight as a subroutine.
-This requires that the edge weight in $H_X$, $\upDDG(S)$ and $\lowDDG(S)$ can be expressed in $O(1)$ words in integer form.
-So the perturbation technique used in the previous section cannot be used in the computation above.
+Given a GMST $(\hat{G}_X,{\cal S},{\cal W}_X)$, a pseudo GMST $(\hat{H}_X,{\cal D},{\cal W}_X)$ can be computed in $O(|{\cal S}|k)$ time.
+Lemma~\ref{lem-ddg} and Lemma~\ref{lem-ddg1} hold for a pseudo GMST because the lemmas only rely on Properties (I)-(VI).
+The computation of $\upDDG(D)$ and $\lowDDG(D)$ in Lemma~\ref{lem-ddg} and Lemma~\ref{lem-ddg1} (implicitly) uses a linear time algorithm by Thorup \cite{T99} for the single shortest path problem in graphs with integer edge weight as a subroutine.
+This requires that the edge weight in $\hat{H}_X$, $\upDDG(D)$ and $\lowDDG(D)$ can be expressed in $O(1)$ words in integer form.
+So the perturbation technique used in Section~\ref{sec-alg1} cannot be used in the computation above.
 In the algorithm for Theorem~\ref{theo-3}, we do not assume the uniqueness of shortest paths when we compute minimum separating cycles.
 A minimum $(f_Z,f_{\overline X})$-separating cycle $C$ cuts $\Sigma$ into two regions, one contains $f_Z$ and the other contains $f_{\overline X}$.
 Let $\ins(C)$ be the region containing $f_Z$.
-We say two cycles $C$ and $C'$ {\em intersect} with each other if $\ins(C)\cap \ins(C')\neq \emptyset$, $\ins(C)\setminus \ins(C')\neq \emptyset$ and $\ins(C')\setminus \ins(C)\neq \emptyset$.
-In the previous section, we do not have intersected minimum separating cycles because of the uniqueness of shortest paths.
-However, two minimum separating cycles computed without the assumption of unique shortest paths may intersect with each other.
-We eliminate each intersected cycle pair using the properties of GMST and $\upDDG(S)/\lowDDG(S)$, and then compute a good separator for ${\cal A}_X$.
+We say two cycles $C$ and $C'$ {\em cross} with each other if $\ins(C)\cap \ins(C')\neq \emptyset$, $\ins(C)\setminus \ins(C')\neq \emptyset$ and $\ins(C')\setminus \ins(C)\neq \emptyset$.
+We say a set of at least two cycles are {\em crossing} if for any cycle $C$ in this set, there is at least one other cycle $C'$ that crosses with $C$.
+In Section~\ref{sec-alg1}, we do not have crossing minimum separating cycles because of the uniqueness of shortest paths.
+However, two minimum separating cycles computed without the assumption of unique shortest paths may cross with each other.
+We eliminate each crossing cycle set by exploiting some new properties of pseudo GMST, $\upDDG(D)$ and $\lowDDG(D)$, and then compute a good separator for ${\cal A}_X$.